 - Letter of Recognition – Approved Senior Members may request that a confirmation letter be sent to their employer.

-- Senior Member Logo - This logo can be included on your website, business cards and other professional correspondence to indicate your status as a Senior Member of OSA.
+- Senior Member Logo - This logo can be included on your website, business cards and other professional correspondence to indicate your status as a Senior Member.